-Individuals who have reached their 18/24-month time limits and are meeting the 32/35 hours per week participation requirement through either unsubsidized employment or Community Service can participate in welfare-to-work activities beyond the 32/35 hours.
+Individuals who have reached their 18/24-month time limits and are meeting the 32/35 hour per week participation requirement through either unsubsidized employment or Community Service can participate in welfare-to-work activities beyond the 32/35 hours.
 These activities include:

 - Job Search;

 - Education;

 - Training; and

-- Job Retention Services.
+- Job Retention Services;

-Timeline and Projected Participant Numbers for Community Service
+Time Line and Projected Participant Numbers for Community Service

-In theory, the earliest CalWORKs participants who could have reached Community Service were those who were approved for aid and signed their welfare to work plans during the month of April 1998.
+In theory, the earliest CalWORKs participants who could have reached Community Service were those who were approved for aid and signed their Welfare-to-Work Plans during the month of April 1998.
 These participants would have exhausted their 18-month time limits in October of 1999.
-However, CalWORKs was implemented in Los Angeles in April of 1998 and no participants were approved for aid and signed a WtW plan in that month.
+However, CalWORKs was implemented in Los Angeles in April of 1998 and no participants were approved for aid and signed a WtW Plan in that month.
 Therefore, November was the first month participants hit the welfare-to-work time limit.